wolfgangxxiii/disable-ms-gamebar-popup-ms-gamebar-overlay-win-ltsc/README.md

 - **Gaming Overlay notifications**
 - `ms-gamebar:` protocol triggers

-Commonly useful for games, emulators, fullscreen apps, and LTSC systems.
+The issue most commonly occurs in games, emulators, fullscreen applications, when connecting a controller (gamepad), or on LTSC systems.

 ---